mamaral/Onboard/README.md

 ```

-With only a few lines of code you have an beautiful, end-to-end onboarding process that will get your users excited to use your awesome application.
+With only a few lines of code you have a beautiful, end-to-end onboarding process that will get your users excited to use your awesome application.

 ![demo](onboard_demo.gif)